Taricha granulosa (Skilton, 1849)

 Rough-skinned Newt, Roughskin Newt, Northern Rough Skin Newt, Crater Lake Newt

-Taricha granulosa may be distinguished from T. torosa by the V-shaped pattern of the palatine teeth (compared to Y-shaped), dark lower eyelid, and less protruberant eyes.
+Taricha granulosa co-occurs with T. torosa and T. rivularis and may be distinguished from T. torosa by the V-shaped pattern of the palatine teeth (compared to Y-shaped), dark lower eyelid, and less protruberant eyes.
+It is distinguishable T. rivularis by lacking a bright tomato red belly.
 These species also differ in their defensive posture (see below) (Stebbins 1985).

 Distribution and Habitat

 Country distribution from AmphibiaWeb's database: Canada, United States

 U.S. state distribution from AmphibiaWeb's database: Alaska, California, Idaho, Montana, Oregon, Washington

 Canadian province distribution from AmphibiaWeb's database: British Columbia

 The isolated populations in Idaho are considered introduced by the Idaho State Department of Fish and Game (https://idfg.idaho.gov/species/taxa/15503).

 Development time and length of the larval period vary geographically.
 Larvae eat small aquatic invertebrates.
 Prey of adults includes aquatic and terrestrial invertebrates, and also amphibian larvae and eggs (Petranka 1998).